michellesanver/zombierpg/README.md

 simplerpg
 =========

-A simple RPG game.
 The goal is to have a simple classic RPG game with all that it involves, adding one part at a time! :)

+You can currently:
+* Move your player around the canvas.